Over the Rainbow (Connie Talbot album): "Three Little Birds"

+The music video for "Three Little Birds" was released on 19 June 2008, which was shot in Jamaica in late March/early April 2008.
+Talbot was quoted as saying that the travel to Jamaica was "the best thing I've done this year".
+The video begins with images of Talbot skipping through a garden, which is then replaced with an image of her singing on a beach.
+She then joins a child whose parents had been arguing and plays with them and others in a field, then dances with them on the beach.
+The children are then lead to a stage, where Talbot performs as the others sing and play musical instruments.
+The video closes with Talbot in the garden, skipping away from the camera.

 Cancelled video game tie-in

 In August 2008, it was announced that Talbot had signed a contract with Data Design Interactive for production of a video game on the Wii console.
 The game was to feature 15 songs from Over the Rainbow, allowing players to sing along with full-motion video footage of Talbot or against other players in a karaoke mode.
 Talbot re-recorded the album for the game.
 The game was scheduled for release in the first quarter of 2009, and was to be called Connie Talbot: Over the Rainbow, but was quietly cancelled due to licensing reasons over the songs to be used.
 A prototype build of the game surfaced in 2020 and was purchased by video game preservationist Forest of Illusion, who later uploaded a disk image of the game on the Internet Archive.